MickMarch/Canadian_Homelessness_Analysis/README.md

 ![High Temperature](Doc_Assets/MachineLearning/corr_assault_homicide_shooting.png)

 ### Machine Learning Summary
 Between the Linear Regression and Correlation matrices it was clear that certain types of crime did not have a clear correlation to weather.
-Homicide for example was consistently flat in the linear regression and very low in the corrleation matrix.
+Homicide for example was consistently flat in the linear regression and very low in the correlation matrix.

 This machine learning analysis can be used to focus the Neural Network tuning to ensure a cleaner and more effective model.
-There were 5 types of crime that were consistently higher in correleation:
+There were 5 types of crime that were consistently higher in correlation:
 * Thefts: Bicycle Theft, Theft from an Auto, Auto Theft, Robbery, Break and Enter.